What is it?

 A panic attack is an overwhelming episode of anxiety that seems to occur for no reason.
 Panic attacks are very frightening to the young person experiencing them and to the people around them.
 The physical symptoms associated with a panic attack are so intense and a young person may think they are going to die or are losing their mind.HandsOn – Panic Attacks

-This may develop after a young person has been witness to or involved in an extremely frightening, distressing, traumatic experience.
-This might include violent attacks, abuse, involvement in or witness to a terrible accident.
+This may develop after a young person has been witness to or involved in a frightening, distressing, traumatic experience.
+This might include violent attacks, abuse, involvement in or witnessing an accident.

-After any traumatic event it’s normal to feel distressed and anxious for a while, but in PTSD these feelings don’t resolve and the young person cannot move on from the traumatic incident, often experiencing distressing thoughts, nightmares and flashbacks about it.Royal College of Psychiatrists – Traumatic stress in children
+After any traumatic event it’s common to feel distressed and anxious for a while.
+PTSD may be diagnosed if these feelings don’t resolve and the young person cannot move on from the traumatic incident, often experiencing distressing thoughts, nightmares and flashbacks about it.Royal College of Psychiatrists – Traumatic stress in children

 Below are three videos created by the CAMHS Team (Child and Adolescent Mental Health Services) in Harrogate, North Yorkshire around supporting your anxious child.